ollilik/github-projekty/AI/README.md

 ### Author: Daniel Olearčin
-# Projekt: Projects focused on artificial intelligence
+# Project: Projects focused on artificial intelligence

 ### UCS algorithm.docx
  - In this document, the task is solved using the UCS algorithm